handlebars-lang/docs/src/guide/expressions.md

 <ExamplePart examplePage="/examples/helper-multiple-parameters.md" show="preparationScript" />

-We will obtain the HTML link output using the input parameters
+We will obtain the output using the input parameters

 <ExamplePart examplePage="/examples/helper-multiple-parameters.md" show="output" />